Who has not dreamed about walking down Santorini’s cobbled streets, framed by whitewashed houses and admiring the dazzling panoramic views?

 But with so many pretty villages and to-die-for hotels, it can be hard to decide where to stay in Santorini and you can end up feeling confused and overwhelmed.

-That’s why I’m writing this practical guide to help you decide where to stay in Santorini.
+I’ve been to Santorini twice and it’s why I’m writing this practical guide with the best places to stay in Santorini to help you book plan your trip.
 There is also another post with seven hotel reviews.

 Before deciding where to stay in Santorini, here are some things to consider: